 THIS DATE IN HISTORY: June 8

 1955: Hector "Toe" Blake is named coach of the Montreal Canadiens.
 He replaces Dick Irvin, who's coached the Canadiens for the past 15 seasons but has won the Stanley Cup just once since 1946 and has lost the Final in back-to-back seasons.

-The Canadiens win the Cup eight times under Blake before he steps down in 1968.
+The Canadiens win the Cup eight times in 13 seasons under Blake before he steps down in 1968.

 Blake, part of Montreal's famed "Punch Line" before being forced to retire in 1948 because of a broken leg, coaches the Canadiens to the Stanley Cup in each of his first five seasons; they are the still only team in NHL history to win the Cup five consecutive years.
 The Canadiens also win in 1965, 1966 and 1968, when they sweep the expansion St. Louis Blues in the Final.

 Blake remains with the Canadiens in different capacities after retiring, often traveling with the team.
 Montreal wins the Cup again in 1969 under Claude Ruel and six times in the 1970s.
 The last five of those championships come with Blake's protégé, Scotty Bowman, as coach.